lxc-jp/lxd-ja/doc/explanation/storage.md

   Custom storage volumes of content type `block` can only be attached to virtual machines.
   They should not be shared between instances, because simultaneous access can lead to data corruption.

+(storage-buckets)=
+## Storage buckets

+Storage buckets provide object storage functionality via the S3 protocol.

+Each storage bucket is accessed directly by applications using its own URL.

+Each storage bucket is assigned one or more access keys which are used by the applications to access it.